-The authorized capital of the Company consists of an unlimited number of common shares and an unlimited number of preferred shares having attached thereto the special rights and restrictions as set forth in the Articles of the Company.
-On May 9, 2019 (the "Record Date") 61,356,631 common shares were issued and outstanding, each share carrying the right to one vote.
+On May 7, 2024 (the "Record Date") 48,477,050 common shares were issued and outstanding, each share carrying the right to one vote.
 No Preferred shares have been issued.
 The Company has no other classes of voting shares.

-Any shareholder of record at the close of business on May 9, 2019 who either personally attends the Meeting or who has completed and delivered a Proxy in the manner and subject to the provisions described above, shall be entitled to vote or to have such shareholder's shares voted at the Meeting.
+Any Shareholder of record at the close of business on the Record Date who either personally attends the Meeting or who has completed and delivered a Proxy in the manner and subject to the provisions described above, shall be entitled to vote or to have such Shareholder's shares voted at the Meeting.